DennisDean/SleepScienceViewer4/README.md

 ## Dependencies
 This application was developed in Python 3.12, with the GUI built using PySide6.
 Please refer to [requirements.txt](requirements.txt) for a complete list of required dependencies.

+## Download Test Data

+We tested the SleepScienceViewer with data from (here)[https://zzz.bwh.harvard.edu/luna/tut/tut1/].

 ## Installing

 **1. Install pipx**